cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/zero-trust-network-access.md

 pcx-content-type: tutorial
 ---

-# Configure Zero Trust Network Access in Cloudflare for Teams
+# Configure Zero Trust Network Access in Cloudflare Zero Trust

-In this tutorial we will cover how to configure a Zero Trust Private Network in Cloudflare for Teams by combining device enrollment rules, Cloudflare Tunnels, and identity-based network policies.
+In this tutorial we will cover how to configure a Zero Trust Private Network in Cloudflare Zero Trust by combining device enrollment rules, Cloudflare Tunnels, and identity-based network policies.

 **🗺️ This tutorial covers how to:**

-* Create device enrollment rules and connect a device to Teams
+* Create device enrollment rules and connect a device to Zero Trust
 * Connect your private network server to Cloudflare's edge using Cloudflare Tunnels
 * Create identity-aware network policies